jenkinsci/gerrit-trigger-plugin/README.txt

 ==============

-This plugin triggers builds on events from the Gerrit code review system by retreiving events from the Gerrit command "stream-events", so the triggering is pushed from Gerrit to Hudson.
+This plugin triggers builds on events from the Gerrit code review system by retrieving events from the Gerrit command "stream-events", so the triggering is pushed from Gerrit to Hudson.
-Multiple builds can be triggered by one change-event, and one consollidated report is sent back to Gerrit.
+Multiple builds can be triggered by one change-event, and one consolidated report is sent back to Gerrit.

 =============
 Maintainers